nadavmatalon/MCP3221/README.md

 ## HOOK-UP

 * __PIN 1 (VCC/VREF)__ - Serves as both Power Supply input and Voltage Reference for the ADC.
-Connect to a Power Source (5.5V max) - e.g. 4.096V for exact 1mV per measurement unit or to the Arduino 5V Output pin.
+Connect 5V output of Arduino's' or other equivalent power source (5.5V max).
+However, if using external power source, remember to connect all GND together.
-* __PIN 2 (GND)__ - GND
+* __PIN 2 (GND)__ - connect to Arduino GND
 * __PIN 3 (VIN)__ - Connect input voltage to be measured (RANGE: GND - VCC, Min: 0V, Max: 5.5V).
-For higher voltage readings (Min: 8.444, Max: 12.881), use a voltage divider (Resistor 1: 10K, Resisor 2: 4K7)
+For higher voltage readings (eg. Min: 8.444V, Max: 12.881V), use a voltage divider (Resistor 1: 10K; Resisor 2: 4K7)
-* __PIN 4 (SDA)__ - Conntect __SDA__ to Arduino PIN A4 with a 2K2 (400MHz I2C Bus) or 10K (100MHz I2C Bus) pull-up resistor
+* __PIN 4 (SDA)__ - Connect to Arduino's PIN A4 with a 2K2 (400MHz I2C Bus speed) or 10K (100MHz I2C Bus speed) pull-up resistor
-* __PIN 5 (SCL)__ - Connect to Arduino PIN A5 with a 2K2 (400MHz I2C Bus) or 10K (100MHz I2C Bus) pull-up resistor
+* __PIN 5 (SCL)__ - Connect to Arduino's PIN A5 with a 2K2 (400MHz I2C Bus speed) or 10K (100MHz I2C Bus speed) pull-up resistor

-* __I2C BUS SPEED__ - For 'Fast' I2C Bus speed (400MHz) use 2K2 pull-up resistors on the SDA & SCL lines.
-For 'Standard' I2C Bus speed use 10K pull-up resistors on these lines.

 * __DECOUPING__: Minimal decoupling consists of a 0.1uF Ceramic Capacitor between the VCC & GND PINS.
 For improved performance, add a 1uF and a 10uF Ceramic Capacitors as well across these pins.

-## I2C COMMUNICATION
+## GENERAL NOTES

+1) __I2C Communications Library__

->__INPORTANT__: This library uses the '[WSWire](https://github.com/steamfire/WSWireLib/tree/master/Library/WSWire)' library for I2C communication between the contoller IC (Master) and thethe ADS1110 (Slave), so it is NECESSARY to have it installed prior to using the current libraty.
+This library uses the '[WSWire](https://github.com/steamfire/WSWireLib/tree/master/Library/WSWire)' library for I2C communication between the contoller IC (Master) and the MCP9802 (Slave), so it is __NECESSARY__ to have it installed prior to using the current libraty.

->
->Alternatively, if you wish to use the '[Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire)' - or any other I2C library for that matter - simply change the following line the the 'MCP9802.h' file:
+Alternatively, if you wish to use the '[Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire)' - or any other I2C library for that matter - simply change the following line the the __MCP9802.h__ file:
 ```
 #include <WSWire.h>
 ```
-> to this:
+to this:
 ```
 #include <Wire.h>  // or to whatever I2C library name you are using.
 ```

-> As noted above, whichever library you intend to use for this purpose __must be alredy installed__ for the MCP9802 library to work.
+As noted above, whichever library you intend to use for this purpose __must be alredy installed__ for the MCP9802 library to work.

 ## I2C ADDRESSES